MetaMemoryT/AA-Factory/readme.md

 Do clients start on different locations?
   > Yes, I think they could be randomly placed.

+Does the AI know the destination at the start, or does he have to find it?
+"Taxi driver" title implies he knows the destination, and the client locations.

+Do the clients move randomly?
 ### description
 level 4 is going to be a taxi driver Robot.